GALLERY / SHOP

 Handling Your Painting

-1. Paintings on canvas are stretched on a light wooden frame; hold the canvas on both sides with both hands to avoid over-stressing the canvas when you move it.
+1. Paintings on canvas are stretched on a light wooden frame; for larger paintings hold the canvas on both sides with both hands to avoid over-stressing the canvas when you move it.

 2. Be careful not to knock the surface as this can create dents in the canvas or scratch the painted surface.